SUSE/supportutils-plugin-ha-sap/README.md

 This project is currenlty development, there are not any ready to use pkgs.

-# Rpm and release:
+# Install, rpm and release:

 For rpms pkg have look here:

 - devel: https://build.opensuse.org/package/show/network:ha-clustering:Unstable/supportutils-plugin-ha-sap
 - stable:  https://build.opensuse.org/package/show/network:ha-clustering:Stable/supportutils-plugin-ha-sap

-### Manual installation

-1. Extract and copy script [suse_SAP](suse_SAP) to `/usr/lib/supportconfig/plugins` directory.
-   - Create the `plugins` directory if it does not exist
-2. Set `suse_SAP` script to be executable.
-2. When you run the normal supportconfig, it will run any plugins that it finds in these directories.
+# Functionality:

+This is a plugin for the supportconfig tool.
 Supportconfig will create a `nts_*.tbz` file in `/var/log/ directory`.
  When the supportconfig tarball is extracted, the plugin output will be called `plugin-suse_SAP.txt`

 You can run `supportconfig -F` to see list of keywords which can be used in the `-i` option below.
 Example: